26 Aug Dorsal Displacement of the Soft Palate

 Myectomy – Many horses will be improved by cutting a segment out of the muscles that pull the larynx back.
 These are the “strap” muscles that run along the bottom of the neck from the chest to the head.
 This allows the larynx to stay forward and form a better seal with the soft palate.
 A slight downside to this surgery is that removing part of the muscles leaves a divot that is visible externally.

 Laryngeal advancement (Tie Forward) This surgery involves permanently fixing the larynx forward via two sutures placed either side of the larynx.
 The sutures are tied to a small bone (basihyoid) which lies in front of the larynx.
 The goal of this method is to decrease the distance between the epiglottis and the opening of the larynx.
-When the distance between epiglottis and laryngeal opening is decreased, the soft palate is less likely to displace on top of the epiglottis.
+When the distance between the epiglottis and laryngeal opening is decreased, the soft palate is less likely to displace on top of the epiglottis.

 Prognosis: Interestingly enough, studies have shown all three of the above procedures to work in about 70% of the cases when done individually.
 Some surgeons feel that combining two of the procedures may give a higher success rate.

-The patients are typically sent home with antibiotics and anti-inflammatories (butazolidin/banamine) and rest.
+Patients who are treated for dorsal displacement of the soft palate are typically sent home with antibiotics and anti-inflammatories (butazolidin/banamine) and rest.
 The Arizona Equine surgeons, Dr. Scott Taylor and Dr. Rick Howard are highly qualified and ready to help owners with their horses.